intoCareers/cis-client-apis-documentation/aid-api/readme.md

 ## SECTIONS

 Sections are a generic container for information related to a given aid item.
-This can include filterable topic value or copy text topics.
-Topics are used to differentiate between these two types of section elements.
-This  being uA section has a topic, ect.
+This can include filterable sections or copy text sections.
+Section types are used to differentiate between these 2 types of sections.
+Sections are further identified into topics.
+Each section element has a topic that identifies th.

-What's the topic of this section?
+### Topics

+Topics represent the logical boundaries for the section element.
+The section elements can then be grouped into buckets related to client interest such as gender, heratige, finacial need, ect.
+For filterable section elements, there are 22 unique topcis.

 ## SWAGGER
 https://services.intocareers.net/swagger/aid